3 Cautionary Tales of Mobile App Development

-I’ve worked in the software industry for 18 years.
+I’ve worked in the software industry for 18 years, specifically in quality assurance (QA).
 Every development company does some level of troubleshooting and problem-solving, but what we did as DmgCtrl took that to a whole new level.

-I hope that these stories serve as cautionary tales to help you avoid some common pitfalls and instead choose a build process that emphasizes quality early on.
+I hope that these stories, coming from a QA Engineer at that, serve as cautionary tales to help you avoid some common pitfalls and instead choose a build process that emphasizes quality software development early on.

 Story A: College Scholarship App

 The company’s idea was fantastic: How can we help high schoolers connect with scholarships to help pay for college?
 Believe it or not, there are a lot of scholarships that are not awarded because students aren’t aware that they exist or how to apply for them!

 The team spent lots of time and money focusing almost exclusively on the user interface: how to make completing a lengthy questionnaire cool and engaging.
 An admirable goal.

 But it came at the expense of fully developing its true “secret sauce”: quickly gathering pertinent information from the students to match them accurately with all the scholarships they might apply for.
 That, and having a database of all the available-but-underutilized scholarships and the determining factors for a successful match.